 Cleveland Browns head coach Mike Pettine has two first round draft picks to work with in the 2014 NFL Draft.
 Knowing the Browns front office, those could be the only two first round draft picks he has as the Browns' head coach.
 The only way to satisfy owner Jimmy Haslam is to draft a QB with one of these two picks.
-You have to think that Pettine, previously a defensive coordinator, would love to take the best defensive player to come into the NFL in years with the 4th overall pick before even thinking about taking a QB.
-If Jadeveon Clowney falls to the 4th slot, and Johnny Manziel is not on the board, I expect Cleveland to pick this monster with this pick, and wait on a QB later.
+However, with what I believe to be Cleveland's top QB prospect, Johnny Manziel, off the board, the Browns decide on a different route with their first of two picks in the first round.
+Sammy Watkins, considered to be the top WR prospect since AJ Green and Julio Jones in 2011, lines up opposite of Josh Gordon, creating a dangerous passing game, along with the help of a rookie QB, in 2014.

-Christian Ponder is obviously not the answer for the Minnesota Vikings.
-Matt Cassel is expected to walk in free agency.
+Christian Ponder is obviously not the answer for the Minnesota Vikings, nor is Matt Cassel.
 Josh Freeman was a waste of a signing.
 Something has got to change in Minnesota's one dimensional offense.
 They've got the talent with Adrian Peterson, Greg Jennings, Cordarrelle Patterson, and Kyle Rudolph.
-Now, sitting here at pick #8 in the first round is Teddy Bridgewater, who many people believe to be the best QB in the draft.
-The Vikings made the playoffs with Ponder as QB in 2012, and you better believe they will be back with a better Bridgewater in 2014.
+Now, sitting here at pick #8 in the first round is Blake Bortles, who many people believe to be the best QB in the draft.
+The Vikings made the playoffs with Ponder as QB in 2012, and you better believe they will be back with a better Bortles in 2014.

 The St. Louis Rams continue to bring in top young talent to the team, this time on the defensive side of the ball, with the selection of HaHa Clinton-Dix.
 Clinton-Dix gives the Rams great presence down the middle of the field, in both pass coverage and against the run.
 St. Louis will be thrilled to add an all around, top talent Safety, one that brings more youth and depth to this Rams' secondary.

 The Jets have nobody, I mean nobody, to help Geno Smith on offense.
 The reason he struggled was because he had no one to help him down field to consistently catch a football.
-New York would love to take one of the top three wideouts in the draft, however, all three have been taken in the top end of the draft.
-Now, the Jets turn to Eric Ebron, a big, physical, athletic Tight End to bring in to the team as an actual weapon opposing teams must worry about come Sundays.
+New York would love to take one of the top three wideouts in the draft, and it just so happens that Marqise Lee, my 3rd rated WR, is still available at this point in the draft.
+Lee pairs up with Eric Decker to form a huge upgrade over last years' Holmes-Hill tandem.

 The Miami Dolphins lost former #1 overall pick Jake Long to the Rams last season.
 They soon realized how much he meant to the team, giving up an NFL worst 58 sacks in the 2013 season.
-The Dolphins must turn to another Michigan OT, Taylor Lewan, to reduce the amount of sacks given to Ryan Tannehill.
-Lewan. once considered a top ten prospect, drops to an offensive line needy team in Miami, making it the perfect fit for the too to succeed next season.
+The Dolphins must turn to another Michigan OT Taylor Lewan to reduce the amount of sacks given to Ryan Tannehill.
+Lewan, who has fallen in this mock, is a steal, and drops to an offensive line needy team in Miami, making it the perfect fit for the two to succeed next season.

 Kansas City struggled to get the ball to any one else besides Dwayne Bowe in 2013.
 Sure, Donny Avery had a few great games, but he isn't the long term answer outside.
 Bowe, a former LSU grad, and team up with LSU alum Odell Beckham Jr. to create a very dangerous group of WR.
 Beckham has the speed and physical abilities to become one of the league's best WR's here in a few years, and adds yet another weapon to the Chiefs' offense.

 San Diego could not keep offenses off the field when they needed it most, mostly because of the Secondary play late in games.
 The Chargers sit in a perfect spot towards the end of the first round, where they have many options to choose between at Defensive Back.
-The best CB available right now is Marcus Roberson, the Florida standout.
-Roberson has the ability to create difference making plays, and that's just what the Chargers need in order to get further into the playoffs next season.
+The best CB available right now is Jason Verrett, the TCU standout.
+Verrett has the ability to create difference making plays, and that's just what the Chargers need in order to get further into the playoffs next season.